clewisdavis/The-Joy-of-React/course-notes.md

 1. The current value of the state variable.
 We've decided to call it `count`, this can be whatever you want to name it.
 2. A function we can use to update the state variable.
 We named it `setCount`.
 It's best practice to pre-pend the `set` to the function.

-- ℹ️ Destructing Assignment, below is the same thing as the above `const [count, setCount]` we are descructuring `count` and `setCount`.
+- ℹ️ Destructing Assignment, below is the same thing as the above `const [count, setCount]` we are destructuring `count` and `setCount`.

 ```JAVASCRIPT
 const countArray = React.useState(0);